- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 Once the birds have settled, a peaceful coexistence follows.

-Even on a single tree, several different pairs of birds can brood next to each other without any problems.
+Even on a single tree, several pairs of birds can brood next to each other without any problems.

 On only one hectare (2.5 acres), up to 40 couples can live together comfortably if they have enough to feed their offspring.